Oddly shaped suns and moons on the horizon

 Oddly shaped suns and moons are great photo opportunities

-Sunrises, sunsets, moonrises and moonsets are excellent opportunities to capture that particularly beautiful photograph.
+Sunrises, sunsets, moonrises and moonsets are excellent opportunities to capture a particularly beautiful photograph.
 When you see them near the horizon, the sun and the moon can look distorted in the most fascinating ways.
 Their edges may appear jagged.
 Their bottom areas may flatten out or shrink into a pedestal.
 Nearby clouds and twilight color help make the artistic view even better.

 But why does it happen?
 What causes the distortion in the appearance of a low sun or moon?

 The answer is atmospheric refraction, the effect of light traveling through different densities and temperatures of air.
 Refraction is the same effect that causes a spoon in a glass of water to appear broken in two.

 The fact is, when you gaze toward any horizon, you’re looking through more air than when you gaze overhead.
 It’s this greater quantity of air that causes oddly shaped suns and moons.
 At zenith (straight up) the atmosphere will be at its thinnest.
 That’s why professional astronomers prefer to observe their objects of interest as high up on the sky as possible (and as their telescopes allow).
 And that’s because it diminishes the effects of any atmospheric distortion lower in the sky.

 Help!
 EarthSky needs your support to continue.
 Our yearly crowd-funding campaign is going on now.
 Donate here.

 So we know there’s more air in the direction of a horizon.
 Now consider all the different ways refraction affects a sunrise, sunset, moonrise or moonset.

 But it’s not only the amount of atmosphere that plays a role.
 There’s also the pressure, the temperature and the humidity.
 They all affect the air density and thereby how much light rays will be bent, or refracted, along their path.